MaxEnger/RandomForest_SolarFields/README.md

 ```

 ### 3. Add the National Land Cover Database Image (NLCD)
+- We won't use this piece in the Random Forest Script, however, if you want to follow the next steps after producing a classified image, find the PDF and Website linked.
 ```js
 // Process Land Cover: Select Band and Clip to RI using clipToCol Function) var clipToCol = function(image){